Already have an account?

 You may have also heard about using niacin to protect your skin, and for good reason.
 Whether it’s applied topically or taken orally, the vitamin has shown to reduce sun damage of skin cells.
 Not only that, but some research has also reported that niacin may reduce your risk of skin cancer!

 All this being said, you’re probably wondering if you should start taking a niacin supplement.
-The truth is, most people can get enough niacin in their diets, and since too much of the vitamin can cause things like stomach irritation and liver damage, your best bet is to get more of it naturally from your food.
+The truth is, too much of the vitamin can cause issues like stomach irritation and liver damage.
+To avoid those side effects, your best bet is to get more of it naturally from your food.
 The best food sources of niacin include chicken breast, beef, salmon (especially smoked salmon), canned tuna, lentils, and peanuts.
 Add more of these foods to your daily diet, and know that you’re doing great things for your body.

 Use left and right arrow keys to navigate between menu items.
 Use right arrow key to move into submenus.
 Use escape to exit the menu.
 Use up and down arrow keys to explore.
 Use left arrow key to move back to the parent list.